Intro to Filing a claim

 The Employee (You)

-- File a claim with the EDD .
+File a claim with the EDD .
+Filing on time prevents delays:

-- Once you start receiving pay from the EDD, you will need to share proof of the pay you’re receiving from the EDD with Larkin, so that Larkin can calculate and process the remainder of your pay to you on behalf of your employer.
+Once you start receiving pay from the EDD, you will need to share proof of the pay you’re receiving from the EDD with Larkin, so Larkin can calculate and process the remainder of your pay on behalf of your employer.
 Send this document to your personal administrator or upload it into your portal account.

 |